This is part one of a two-part series focusing on Skyline support capabilities.

 It’s been three years since VMware launched Skyline Advisor – a platform to provide proactive support recommendations that are tailored to your environment.

 Since then, our TAM customers have fallen in love with the deep insights that Skyline Advisor provides and have been able to proactively address countless environment stability and security concerns.
-Skyline Advisor is available to all VMware customers with production support or higher at no additional charge.
+Skyline Advisor is available to all VMware customers with production support or higher and all VMware Success 360 customers at no additional charge.
 That’s right – it will cost you nothing to take advantage of these great capabilities.
 Let’s walk through three key areas that our customers love.

 1. Proactive issue avoidance